jssql1234/docs-sqlacc/docs/usage/general/grid-layout.md

     ![steps-1](../../../static/img/usage/general/grid-layout/clear-sorting/steps-1.png)

-3. All the grid columns will be clear the sorting and follow the Group By command.
+3. All grid columns will have their sorting cleared and will follow the Group By command.

     ![steps-2](../../../static/img/usage/general/grid-layout/clear-sorting/steps-2.png)